 What do you mean by non-financial benefits?
 How can utilities account for these?

 Jim: “As regulator expectations have evolved, we’ve seen a greater focus on benefit-cost analysis.
 In the past, it was acceptable to rely on qualitative benefits of risk reduction and improved reliability, however, regulators are increasingly looking for all plan benefits to be fully monetized.
 What is the real value of a decarbonization project or an ESG-focused investment?
 How can projects like these be compared alongside investments required to replace or refurbish aging equipment?
-The Copperleaf Value Framework captures the details of all projects and assesses their contribution to strategic goals.
-BV’s extensive benefit-cost analysis experience in the utilities sector compliments this.
-We work with clients to tailor that framework to suit their operational objectives and needs.”
+Utilities need to capture the details of all projects and assess their contribution to strategic goals.
+Black & Veatch has extensive benefit-cost analysis experience in the utilities sector that helps clients do this.
+We work with clients to tailor frameworks to suit their operational objectives and needs.”